llvm/circt/docs/RationaleSeq.md

 - Omission of edge conditions on 'reset': The reset style is generally a design-wide choice and (if done correctly) shouldn't affect correctness.
 It should, therefore, be determined by a lowering pass.

+### Future considerations

+- Enable signal: if this proves difficult to detect (or non-performant if we do not detect and generate the SystemVerilog correctly), we can build it into the reg op.
+- Reset style and clock style: how should we model posedge vs negedge clocks?
+Async vs sync resets?
+There are some reasonble options here: attributes on the `reg` op or `clock` and `reset` types which are parameterized with that information.
+- Initial value: this register initializes to `x` (in SystemVerilog terminology).
+We will add an `initialValue` attribute if this proves insufficient.